 Whole Foods’s purpose was the opposite.
 It required its employees, inspired by its cause, to engage knowledgeably and caringly with its customers.
 At its soul, Whole Foods is about “a place to shop.”
 One of Whole Foods’s core values is “to create ongoing win-win partnerships with our suppliers.”
 Amazon also has an inspiring set of values, but they are very different from Whole Foods’s and don’t include anything about suppliers.

-Clearly, whatever Amazon’s strategic intention was in acquiring Whole Foods, it could not have intended for business to continue as usual at Whole Foods.
+Clearly, whatever Amazon’s strategic intention was in acquiring Whole Foods, it could not have intended for business to continue as usual at Whole Foods, nor would it without effective M&A planning.
 Two choices faced Whole Foods:

 One way to empower customers is the new retail trend called “order-to-shelf.”
 Order-to-shelf requires the store to display its inventory on its shelves, rather than hold a larger inventory in a back room and constantly restock it.
 This trend requires employees to be more focused on the inventory than on the customer, and is based on the belief that properly merchandised and efficiently managed inventory will yield higher value for the customer.

 So, if this all makes good sense, why are Whole Foods employees “crying over stressful new workplace rules?”
 The answer could lie simply in the fact that Whole Foods leaders have not developed the capacity to design a new purpose for the company that not only supports Amazon but also expresses its own soul, nor have they been trained to use the purpose as a framework to explain how recent changes link to Whole Foods’s values.
 If properly conceived and communicated, the new purpose for Whole Foods could have been used to inspire employees rather than to drive them with numbers and spreadsheets.

 Whether you are merging two teams, absorbing a team into your own, or merging two multinational corporations, the following six steps will help guarantee your success.